Ropočevo: Population

 Settlement grew until World War II.
-The village experienced a depopulation in the 1948-1981 period, with population dropping from 2,247 in 1948 to 1,869 in 2004.
-Since then, population began to grow.
-According to the 2011 census, the last one when Ropočevo was listed as a separate settlement, the population was 2,628.
+The village experienced a depopulation in the 1948-1981 period, with the population dropping from 2,247 in 1948 to 1,869 in 1981.
+Since then, the population began to grow.
+After reaching a peak in 2011 with a population of 2,628, Ropočevo depopulated again for the first time after 40 years, to 2,546 in 2022.

 Administration

 Though Ropočevo was statistically separate settlement from Sopot, the two conjoined settlements formed one local community (mesna zajednica), sub-municipal administrative unit.